DCMLab/midiVERTO/README.md

-# MIDFT
+# midiVERTO
-Interactive music visualization using the DFT
+Interactive music visualization using the DFT.

+This repository contains the code (see development branch) for a web app that can be accessed here: https://dcmlab.github.io/midiVERTO/